-A method to identify and to cope with changes in the process is described always in [9]: at a first time you have to identify change points in the process (i.e., the times when the process is different), after that you have to identify the region of the change and the type of the change (recurring, sudden, gradual drifts).
-The last step exploits this knowledge to "unravel" the evolution of the process, describing the change process.
-Basically, an application of the classical Process Discovery algorithms (for example Heuristics Miner [4], Inductive Miner [10]) can be reliable only in time intervals that contains a consistent, without-drifts process.
-The same is valid for the prediction algorithms, as a prediction based on the entire process (that might be changed meanwhile) is not-so-accurate.
-However, also a prediction based only on the last iteration of the process might be incomplete and not-so-accurate.
+A method to identify and to cope with changes in the process is described always in [8]: at a first time you have to identify change points in the process (i.e. the times when the process is different), after that you have to identify the region of the change and the type of the change (recurring, sudden, gradual drifts).
+The last step is about exploiting this knowledge to "unravel" the evolution of the process, describing the change process.
+Basically, an application of the classical Process Discovery algorithms (for example Heuristics Miner [4], Inductive Miner [9]) can be reliable only in time intervals that contains a consistent, without-drifts process.
+The same is valid for the prediction algorithms, as a prediction based indifferently on the entire process (that might be changed meanwhile) is notso-accurate.
+However, also a prediction based only on the last iteration of the process might be incomplete and not-soaccurate.